ThreatLocker Elevation – Quick Start Guide

 • Select Save

-This will create a policy and if elevation was selected, the application will be able to run as an administrator within 60 seconds.
+This will create a policy, and if elevation is selected, the application will be able to run as an administrator within 60 seconds.

 Was this article helpful?